 I'm a big softy (and I was saving up the nasty for later.)

-Inside, the players find a slightly better map puzzle box decorated with symbols of the Silver Flame.
+Inside, the players find a slightly better map and a puzzle box decorated with symbols of the Silver Flame.
 The puzzle box has a multicolored feather, which gives oracular answers (and a weekly contact other plane), automatic writing style.
 Box closed, no signs of magic; box open, and any magic user gets all tingly with the mad mojo in the feather.

 Yer basic "we need to dispose of this horrid relic somewhere - you fly to a volcano and throw it in" plot.
 I was short on time when the previous game TPKed and I had to whip up something new.